 - Tap water is safe to drink unless stated otherwise.
 There are also plenty of water fountains all throughout the cities, so bring a reusable water bottle!

 - Forget coffee, it’s all about tea.
 Tea is the drink of choice, though you’ll occasionally encounter tiny coffee shops, and coffee is more common in touristy areas.
 Coffee addicts, savor the black stuff when you can!

 - Don’t feel pressured to eat kebab when out with Iranians.
-They’ll often order kebab for you because they assume that’s what you want, and it’s common choice when eating out, since not everyone has the luxury of a charcoal grill in the home.
+They’ll often order kebab for you because they assume that’s what you want, and it’s a common choice when eating out since not everyone has the luxury of a charcoal grill in the home.

 - Don’t be surprised if you encounter alcohol.
 Just because it’s banned doesn’t mean you can’t find it, as prohibition has taught us.
 You’ll be fine drinking in private homes, but be wary about consumption in public places.